racket/racket/racket/src/cs/README.txt

 where [here] is the directory containing this "README.txt" and [build] is a build directory (usually "../build" relative to [here]).

-The `configure` script accepts flags like `--enable-racket=...` and `--enable-scheme=...` to select an existing Racket and a Chez Scheme build directory to use for building Racket CS:

- * By default, the build uses Racket as "[build]/racket/racket3m" and bootstraps bytecode from "[here]/../../collects".

-   If you supply `--enable-racket=...` to specify a Racket executable, then it must be part of a (minimal) installation.

- * By default, the build looks for a Chez Scheme build directory as "build/ChezScheme".

-   Building Racket CS requires a Chez Scheme build directory, not just a Chez Scheme installation that is accessible as `scheme`.

-The resulting Racket CS executable has the suffix "cs" by default.
-To generate an executable without the "cs" suffix, supply `--enable-csdefault` to `configure`.
-The option to select the presence or absence of "cs" also affects the location of ".zo" files.
+The resulting Racket CS executable is named "racket" by default.
+To generate an executable with a "cs" suffix, supply `--enable-bcdefault` to `configure` (which means that the name "racket" should be reserved for Racket BC).
+The option to select the presence or absence of "cs" also affects the location of ".zo" files, where they are written to a subdirectory of "compiled" if a "cs" suffix is used.

 Compilation on Windows does not use the `configure` script in "c".
 Instead, from the directory "[here]\..\worksp", run "csbuild.rkt" using an installed (minimal) Racket --- perhaps one created by running "[here]\..\build.bat".
-The "csbuild.rkt" script puts intermediate files in "[here]\..\build", including a Chez Scheme checkout if it's not already present (in which case `git` must be available).
+The "csbuild.rkt" script puts some intermediate files in "[here]\..\build".

 ========================================================================